shangbuhuan13/SO-Pose/README.md

 Trained Models
 --------------
-The trained models can be downloaded here [https://drive.google.com/file/d/136ExcMykxsVVSzOiGQVYspq1fx9Hjd6R/view?usp=sharing].
+The trained models can be downloaded [here](https://drive.google.com/file/d/136ExcMykxsVVSzOiGQVYspq1fx9Hjd6R/view?usp=sharing).
 PLease unzip the trained models in the directory specified in the configuration file.

 If you find the code useful, please cite the following papers: